mala-project/mala/docs/source/install/README.md

 Alternatively to pip, you can install the required packages within a [conda](https://docs.conda.io/en/latest/miniconda.html) environment.
-We provide four different environment files, depending on the architecture and ganularity of dependencies specified (find them in the `install` folder) We use the explicit versions for our reproducible and tested builds.
-Feel free to start off with a basic environment file specifing only the direct dependcies (these files will likely install newer versions of all depencencies, but we can not guarantee that everything will work then).
+We provide four different environment files, depending on the architecture and ganularity of dependencies specified (find them in the `install` folder).
+We use the explicit environment files for our reproducible and tested builds.
+Feel free to start off with a basic environment file specifing only the direct dependencies (these files will likely install newer versions of (sub-)dependencies and we cannot guarantee everything to work).

 | dependency granularity: | basic                           | explicit                   |
 |-------------------------|---------------------------------|----------------------------|